v-natalia/v-natalia/README.md

 <br>
 <p> Hi !! <br>
-  I'm Natalia, fullstack developer, and I'm glad to see you here !
+  I'm Natalia, a fullstack developer with a preference for backend, and I'm glad to see you here !
 </p>
 <p>
   📫 How to reach me: <br>